 The Social Chair will assist all Executive Board members with their duties when necessary.

-Professional Development
+Fundraising Chair

-The Professional Development Chair shall be responsible for planning and overseeing all events, whose focus is professional development, including but not limited to conferences, lectures, educational workshops, and scholarship opportunities.
+The Fundraising Chair shall be responsible for planning and overseeing all events with the intention to raise funds for the section.

-The Professional Development Chair will lead a committee of members to coordinate and execute programs and events that are beneficial to the membership and intended audience.

-The Professional Development Chair will assist all Executive Board members with their duties when necessary.

-Corporate Relations

-The Corporate Relations Chair shall be responsible for serving as the liaison for corporate partners and shall plan and execute events with said partners.

-The Corporate Relations Chair will lead a committee of members to coordinate and execute programs and events that are beneficial to the membership and intended audience.
+The Fundraising Chair will lead a committee of members to coordinate and execute these events and activities.

-The Corporate Relations Chair will assist all Executive Board members with their duties when necessary.
+The Fundraising Chair will assist all Executive Board members with their duties when necessary.

 Article VI: Elections

 Section 1: Eligibility

-Any member of SWE who runs for or holds an elected or appointed position under the jurisdiction of this constitution must be a voting member of SWE, make public any past or pending Honor Board violations, and be academically eligible per the requirements of the Office of Student Life.
+Any member of SWE who runs for or holds an elected or appointed position under the jurisdiction of this constitution must be a voting member of SWEand be eligible per the requirements of the Office of Student Life.

 Section 2: Nominations and Elections